 Another local favorite of mine is Salt and Sundry.
 It’s based in D.C. and is one of my favorite places in the District to shop for home goods.
 Every time I visit their store, I end up with something for my bar cart.
-I have these gold-rimmed glasses, and I adore them, and this is also where we got the Spanish wine glasses that are pictured above.
+I am loving these contemporary wine glasses, and this is also where we got the Spanish wine glasses that are pictured above.

 Wine Gift Ideas: Splurge Gift Picks